Wyn-Christian/IAS-2-LAB/readme.md

 7. Perform wireless audit on an access point or a router and decrypt WEP and WPA.
 (Net Stumbler)
 8. Demonstrate intrusion detection system (ids) using any tool (snort or any other s/w)

+> [!NOTE]
+> The codes here doesn't guarantee it's functionality.
+Test it before using it to your activities.

 ---

 ## Todo List